 The Veteran Education Training & Employment (VETE) division of DVS is pleased to offer a new VMSDEP online application process.
 Applications for the VMSDEP entitlement will only be accepted via the online application portal.
 Please call (804) 225-2083 should you have any questions about submitting an application online.

-Click on the link below to proceed:
+Click on the application link below to proceed:

 To be eligible, children and spouses of qualifying veteran service members must meet the following requirements:

 - The dependent child must be between the ages 16 and 29 inclusively; there is no age restriction for spouses

 - The qualifying military service member must be a current Virginia citizen or maintained a physical presence in the Commonwealth of Virginia presently and for five consecutive years prior to the date of application submission or must have entered military service as a citizen of Virginia

 - In the case of a deceased qualifying military service member, the surviving spouse can meet the residency requirements contingent upon:

 - Having been a Virginia citizen or maintained a physical presence in the Commonwealth of Virginia for five consecutive years prior to marrying the military service member or

 - Presently being a Virginia citizen or maintained a physical presence in the Commonwealth of Virginia and for five consecutive years prior to the date of application submission

 In most cases, eligibility will be determined using documentation from the U.S. Department of Veterans Affairs.
 However, the veteran or surviving spouse may be asked to provide documentation verifying residency or the applicant’s age or relationship.
 State income tax records, birth certificates, and/or marriage certificates are usually sufficient.

 900 East Main Street